ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 oc create secret generic qmdemo-passwords --from-literal=dev-admin-password=change-this-password --from-literal=dev-app-password=change-this-password -n mq-demo
 ```

+3. Add the sample YAML files to you cluster in the order below,

+- qmdemo-mqsc-config-map.yaml
+- qmdemo-cert.yaml
+- qmdemo-qm.yaml

-3. Apply the YAML files in the order below, add them to your cluster through the OpenShift UI or use the commandline e.g.
+You can add them to your cluster through the OpenShift UI (click the + at the top of the console) or you can use the command line if you have a local copy of the files e.g.

 ```
 oc apply -f qmdemo-mqsc-config-map.yaml